Table of Content

 Scope Creep Examples

-Here are four clear examples that will improve your understanding of What is Scope Creep:
+Here are four clear examples that will help you understand What is Scope Creep clearly:

 1) Client Requests Extra App Features